 The success of a grants office depends critically on its ability to collaborate with grantseekers.
 The goal is to become involved at an early enough stage to make the process of applying for an award as worry-free as possible and to make a true impact on the quality of each application.
 If you are looking for funding for a program or activity please first contact both the director of the Grants and Contracts Department, Joanne Preston at email@example.com, and the Executive Director of the SOU Foundation, Janet Fratella, at firstname.lastname@example.org.

-When developing a list of possible funders, Project Directors should keep in mind the following search criteria or questions.
+When searching for possible funders, keep in mind the following search criteria or questions:

 Does the funder award grants: